Feature Selection with Annealing for Computer Vision and Big Data Learning: Introduction

 \section{Introduction}

 Feature selection is a popular and crucial technique to speed computation and to obtain parsimonious models that generalize well.
 Many computer vision and medical imaging problems require learning classifiers from large amounts of data, with millions of features and even more observations.
-Such big data pose great challenges for feature selection.

-\begin{itemize} \item \textbf{Efficiency.} Learning algorithms that are fast \textit{and} {scalable} are attractive in large-scale computation. \item \textbf{Statistical guarantee.} In consideration of the inevitable noise contamination and numerous nuisance dimensions in big datasets, a trustworthy learning approach must recover genuine signals with high probability.
-Learning the truth is more important than obtaining a globally optimal solution (which is usually infeasible in high dimensions). \item \textbf{Universality.} Rather than restricting to a specific problem, a universal learning scheme can adapt to different types of problems, including, for instance, regression, classification, ranking and others. \item \textbf{Implementation ease.} Algorithms that are simple to implement can avoid over-fitting and ad-hoc designs.
-Parameters are better for robustness and ease of tuning.
+Such big data pose great challenges for feature selection. \begin{itemize} \item \textbf{Efficiency.} Learning algorithms that are fast \textit{and} {scalable} are attractive in large-scale computation. \item \textbf{Statistical guarantee.} In consideration of the inevitable noise contamination and numerous nuisance dimensions in big datasets, a trustworthy learning approach must recover genuine signals with high probability. \item \textbf{Universality.} Rather than restricting to a specific problem, a universal learning scheme can adapt to different types of problems, including, for instance, regression, classification, ranking and others. \item \textbf{Implementation ease.} Algorithms that are simple to implement can avoid over-fitting and ad-hoc designs.
+Regularization parameters should be defined with ease of tuning in mind.
 In some real-world applications, it is helpful to have an algorithm with customizable cost based on computing resources. \item \textbf{Nonlinearity.} Linear combinations of explanatory variables may not suffice in learning and modeling.
-Incorporating nonlinearity is vital in many big data applications. \end{itemize}

-Recently, penalized methods have received a lot of attention in high-dimensional feature selection.
+Incorporating nonlinearity is vital in many big data applications. \end{itemize} Recently, penalized methods have received a lot of attention in high-dimensional feature selection.
 They solve a class of optimization problems with sparsity-inducing penalties such as the $L_1$, $L_0$, and SCAD \cite{donoho2006stable,zhang2010nearly,fan2001variable}.
 There is a statistical guarantee that junk dimensions can be removed with high probability (even in high dimensions) \cite{zhao2007model,zhang2010nearly}.
 But these optimization based algorithms are not scalable enough and the tuning of the penalty parameter could be time consuming on large datasets.
 Most of the these methods cannot adaptively capture the nonlinearity.